chris-short/chrisshort.net/content/post/on-the-draft-open-source-ai-definition/index.md

-title = "Data Deception: OSI's Open Source AI Fallacy" [cover] image = "https://shortcdn.com/chrisshort/AI-drawing-AI.webp" alt = "I prompted Stable Diffusion (Generative AI model) to draw itself"
+title = "Data Deception: OSI's Open Source AI Fallacy" [cover] image = "https://shortcdn.com/chrisshort/AI-drawing-AI.webp" alt = "I prompted Stable Diffusion (Generative AI model) to draw itself.
+It drew something that's a cross between a robot and an electronic toy you'd give a five-year-old." caption = "Prompting Stable Diffusion to draw itself.
+Graphic created by Generative AI."

 +++

 {{< carbon >}}

+Picture created by Generative AI

 If the current [Open Source Initiative's](https://opensource.org/) (OSI) [Open Source AI Definition](https://opensource.org/deepdive/drafts/the-open-source-ai-definition-draft-v-0-0-8) (OSAID) is implemented as is, it could potentially lead to a catastrophe for the open source software community and the OSI itself.
 The fact that the data doesn't necessarily have to be reproducible in the draft OSAID is a major concern, paving the way for increased openwashing.
 Even the NY Times has a page dedicated to [openwashing](https://www.nytimes.com/2024/05/17/business/what-is-openwashing-ai.html), a clear indication of the significant harm this could inflict.